hahasheminejad/funWithModernWebApp/Docs/Module6-XRay.md

-# Deploy Module 5 - X-Ray
+# Deploy Module 6 - X-Ray
 What are we doing:

-Deploying XRay
+Deploying XRay with a new microservice

 https://github.com/aws-samples/aws-modern-application-workshop/tree/python/module-6  into cloudformation